giantswarm/operatorkit/README.md

 Package `operatorkit` implements an opinionated framework for developing [Kubernetes operators][operators].
 It emerged as we extracted common functionality from a number of the operators we developed at [Giant Swarm][giantswarm].
-The goal of this library is to provide a common structure of operator projects and to encapsulate best practices we learned while running operators in production.
+The goal of this library is to provide a common structure for operator projects and to encapsulate best practices we learned while running operators in production.

 ## Features